andreasvirkus/cottage/src/content/thoughts/snippet-strip-html.md

 ---
-title: Strip HTML the easy way
+title: strip HTML the easy way
 description: Forget the regex and use a DOMParser
 pubDate: 2023-12-15
 tags: